Find Trade Colleges

 Bridge and Lock Tender

-Occupation Description Operate and tend bridges, canal locks, and lighthouses to permit marine passage on inland waterways, near shores, and at danger points in waterway passages.
+Career Description Operate and tend bridges, canal locks, and lighthouses to permit marine passage on inland waterways, near shores, and at danger points in waterway passages.
 May supervise such operations.
 Includes drawbridge operators, lock operators, and slip bridge operators.

 • Attach ropes or cable lines to bitts on lock decks or wharfs to secure vessels.

-Skills Needed to be a Bridge & Lock Tender
+Bridge & Lock Tender Required Skills

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.